Do you feel stuck? Frustrated? Like maybe you are living a stagnant life?

 Feeling Stuck = Feeling Stagnant

-Yea, me too friend, me too.
-By the time we reach midlife, we have learned (too often it seems) that to take a risk can be dangerous.
+Yea, me too, friend, me too.
+By the time we reach midlife, we have learned (too often, it seems) that taking a risk can be dangerous.
 And painful.
 So, we unconsciously choose safety to avoid feeling terrible when disappointment crashes into our world.

-The next step is usually an existential type of crisis: Why am I here?
+The next step is usually an existential crisis: Why am I here?
 What is the meaning of my life?
 Have I made an impact on the world around me?

 The Answers To Life Are Not In That Bag Of Potato Chips